ehaselwanter/radiant_platform/README.md

 	rake db:migrate:extensions

 6. Update all the extensions.

-At the moment you have to do this by hand because I haven't finished the combined update task.
-Or indeed started it.
+	rake radiant:extensions:update_all

 ## Importing an existing site